adrianmay/doing/README.md

 The activity `0` means you are doing nothing worth tracking.

-You must always be doing `0` at midnight or it'll bail out.
-If you forget to clock-out in the evening, you can directly edit the self-explanatory transitions list.
-I could fix this if people found it annoying.

 There's a list of declared activities to guard against typos.
 You can enter a substring of an activity name and it'll work if there's exactly one match in that list.

 If you enter `doing` with no parameters it'll print a report organised by month, then by activity, with a row for each stint showing start and finishing times, the duration and the details.
 The project header line shows the total time on that activity in than month.
+0 is excluded from the report.

+If you don't report an activity to your client, start the name with a space in /var/doing/acts.
+These will be grouped together at the end of the month so you can easily copy-paste the billable projects.

 ## Installation